David-Seis/Presentations/Sessions/PowerBI for the Accidental Data Analyst/README.md

-# Session: Intro to PowerShell Automation for the SQL Server DBA
+# Session: PowerBI for the Accidental Data Analyst

 #### <i>A Session from David Seis</i>